exercism/powershell/exercises/hello-world/GETTING_STARTED.md

 Run the test suite.
 It's written using the `Pester` framework, and can be run with powershell:

-    PS> Invoke-Pester
+    Invoke-Pester

-This command will look for all files that end with the name `.Tests.ps1`.
-These will be loaded at the tests run.
-The tests will load the `HelloWorld.ps1` script and then call the function to test it.
+Without any parameters, this command will look for all files that end with the name `.Tests.ps1`.
+These will be loaded and the tests run.
+The tests will load the `OutHelloWorld.ps1` script and then call the function to test it.

 Initially the tests will fail with:

 ```

-Executing script c:\Dev\Exercism.io\powershell\exercises\Hello-World\HelloWorld.Tests.ps1
+Executing script c:\Dev\Exercism.io\powershell\exercises\Out-HelloWorld\OutHelloWorld.Tests.ps1

-  Describing Hello-World
+  Describing Out-HelloWorld
     [-] Outputs: Hello World!
 293ms
       Expected: {Hello World!}
       But was:  {}
-      22:               Hello-World | Should -Be "Hello World!"
+      22:               Out-HelloWorld | Should -Be "Hello World!"
       at Invoke-Assertion, C:\Users\KentChenery\Documents\WindowsPowerShell\Modules\Pester\4.1.1\Functions\Assertions\Should.ps1: line 209
-      at <ScriptBlock>, C:\Dev\Exercism.io\powershell\exercises\Hello-World\HelloWorld.Tests.ps1: line 22
+      at <ScriptBlock>, C:\Dev\Exercism.io\powershell\exercises\Out-HelloWorld\OutHelloWorld.Tests.ps1: line 22
     [-] Outputs: Hello Alice!
 74ms
       Expected: {Hello Alice!}
       But was:  {}
-      26:               Hello-World "Alice" | Should -Be "Hello Alice!"
+      26:               Out-HelloWorld "Alice" | Should -Be "Hello Alice!"
       at Invoke-Assertion, C:\Users\KentChenery\Documents\WindowsPowerShell\Modules\Pester\4.1.1\Functions\Assertions\Should.ps1: line 209
-      at <ScriptBlock>, C:\Dev\Exercism.io\powershell\exercises\Hello-World\HelloWorld.Tests.ps1: line 26
+      at <ScriptBlock>, C:\Dev\Exercism.io\powershell\exercises\Out-HelloWorld\OutHelloWorld.Tests.ps1: line 26
     [-] Outputs: Hello Bob!
 32ms
       Expected: {Hello Bob!}
       But was:  {}
-      30:               Hello-World "Bob" | Should -Be "Hello Bob!"
+      30:               Out-HelloWorld "Bob" | Should -Be "Hello Bob!"
       at Invoke-Assertion, C:\Users\KentChenery\Documents\WindowsPowerShell\Modules\Pester\4.1.1\Functions\Assertions\Should.ps1: line 209
-      at <ScriptBlock>, C:\Dev\Exercism.io\powershell\exercises\Hello-World\HelloWorld.Tests.ps1: line 30
+      at <ScriptBlock>, C:\Dev\Exercism.io\powershell\exercises\Out-HelloWorld\OutHelloWorld.Tests.ps1: line 30
 Tests completed in 400ms
 Tests Passed: 0, Failed: 3, Skipped: 0, Pending: 0, Inconclusive: 0